Oakleigh House School

-Oakleigh House School is a co-educational private primary school in Swansea, Wales.
-The school is owned and operated by the Cognita Group, and is situated in the Uplands area of the city.
+Oakleigh House School was a co-educational private primary school in Swansea, Wales.
+The school was owned and operated by the Cognita Group and situated in the Uplands area of the city.

 History

 Oakleigh House School was established in 1919.
 In 1995, it became part of the Ffynone House School Trust, and in 2007 it joined the Cognita Group of Schools.

 In 2016, the School received the NACE Cymru Challenge Award.

 In May 2025, the school announced that it would close in December of that year.

-Facilities

-Facilities in Oakleigh House include a hall, outdoor areas, a nursery, ICT rooms and on site catering.

-Pupils follow a defined curriculum which incorporates key elements of the Foundation Phase but is not bound by it.

-Sport

-Oakleigh House offers a variety of sports along, with fixtures against other schools taking place on a regular basis, and team sports being represented at all levels.

-From Year 3 pupils travel to Swansea University for their twice-weekly games lessons, where they have exclusive use of the indoor track and outdoor pitches.
-They also have swimming lessons at Wales National Pool.